 The Governance Committee is responsible for regularly reviewing the Constitution and ensuring that it is both up to date and fit for purpose.
 It regularly receives updates advising of Constitutional changes.
-The Committee has approved the establishment of a Constitutional Review Working Group to undertake a comprehensive review of the document and that the revised Constitution to be in place for the 2019/2020 municipal year.
+The Committee approved the establishment of a Constitutional Review Working Group to undertake a comprehensive review of the document.
+The review has been undertaken and is near conclusion and the New Constitution will be adopted in 2019/2020.